dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1846](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1846): Prefer 'AsSpan' over 'Substring'

-'AsSpan' is more efficient then 'Substring'.
+'AsSpan' is more efficient than 'Substring'.
 'Substring' performs an O(n) string copy, while 'AsSpan' does not and has a constant cost.

 |Item|Value|
 |-|-|